 Your Aetna Medical benefit plan will cover your specialty drug when:

 A plus sign (+) next to a drug's name on the Aetna Specialty CareRx drug lists means it's commonly given without a prescription or your doctor gave it to you directly.

-Self-injectable drugs not subject to the Aetna Specialty CareRx drug lists are covered under your ordinary pharmacy benefit.
-They are subject to your pharmacy benefit’s appropriate copay, not your Aetna Specialty CareRx benefit.
+Self-injectable drugs not subject to the Aetna Specialty CareRx drug lists may be covered by your medical or pharmacy benefit.
+They are subject to your pharmacy benefit's appropriate copay, not your Aetna Specialty CareRx benefit.

 Use our Price-A-Drug tool to check what you can expect to pay.
 Go to www.aetna.com and log into Aetna Navigator, your secure member website.
 Click Aetna Pharmacy and then Get Drug Prices.

 Based on your prescription plan, you may have different copayments for brand and generic specialty drugs.
 This means you may pay different copay or co-insurance amounts.